-Social work deals with a variety of conditions that limit people's ability to function.
-Professional social workers try to help individuals and groups overcome these limitations and become well-adjusted, contributing members of society.
+The B.S.W. in social work prepares students for a variety of conditions that limit people's ability to function.
+Grand Valley graduates are prepared to help such individuals and groups overcome these limitations.

 The Bachelor of Social Work (B.S.W.) requires 120 semester credit hours.
 The program is built on a liberal arts foundation plus 31 hours of cognate and international courses.
 The required courses complement 48 credit hours of professional social work courses, which emphasize CSWE core competencies and foundation practice behaviors.

 Topics include: social work practice, human behavior in context, values and ethics, social and economic justice, diversity, policy, research, and critical thinking.